AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

 Step 1.
 Prerequisite
 -------------------------

-1.1.
-Upgrade the Aviatrix Controller to at least version UserConnect-5.4
+1.1. `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`__ the Aviatrix Controller to at least version UserConnect-5.4

-   - `Inline Software Upgrade document <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`__

 1.2.
 Prepare a Real/Virtual CIDR mapping table for on-prem network and cloud network

     One of the key steps to solve overlapping network issue is to route a non-overlapping CIDR.
-Therefore, please prepare a Virtual routable CIDR for your on-prem and spoke network.
+Therefore, please prepare a virtual routable CIDR for your on-prem and spoke network.
 In this example, we practice a Virtual CIDR within RFC 1918 range.

     ::

-        Example:

-        Real/Virtual CIDR mapping table
+        Real/Virtual CIDR mapping table example:

         ==============  ==============  ================
                         Real CIDR       Virtual CIDR